XPMUser/XPMUser.github.io/README.md

 - 1.70.0 (Dark Tower and Winterfest update)
 - 1.80.0 (Battle team update)
 - 1.90.0 (Springfest update)
-- 2.6.0 (Massive battle revision)
+- 2.6.0 (Massive battle revision) Problems: Your questdata resets when you load your save from earlier than this version.
 - 2.20.0 (Academy and a bunch of fonts updated)
 - 2.30.0 (Winterfest update)
 - 2.45.0 (All Out Attack update + The Earth Tower)
 - 2.50.0 (Removed The Lost Island)
 - 1.30.0 (Prodigy Reborn 1.0) There's no math.
-Use the Walkspeed mod instead of the 2 removed buttons from the settings menu. ?mods=WalkSpeed Credits: The 1.30.0 Mod: Craftersshaft
+Use the Walkspeed mod instead of the 2 removed buttons from the settings menu. ?mods=WalkSpeed Credits: The 1.30.0 Mod: Craftersshaft Problems: Plumber's Cap isn't fully functioning correctly.
-- 3-15-3 (Tower Town and Harmony Island have been added + New Map + Updated Tutorial + Coming Soon)
+- 3-15-3 (Tower Town and Harmony Island have been added + New Map + Updated Tutorial) Problems: 1.
+Your wizard doesn't load correctly when you load your 3.15.3 save in this version.
+2. Rune Run and Tower Town won't work.
-- 1.11.0 (Back to April 2015 for Toontown music)
+- 1.11.0 (Back to April 2015 for Toontown music!)

 You can choose any version you want!